January 3, 2016

 There are approximately 8.5 million dogs in the UK.
 Dogs can be great companions and have a positive impact on, people and local communities if they are cared for responsibly.
 Responsible dog owners ensure the health and welfare of their pet throughout all their life as well as considering how their dog interacts with other people and animals in the community.

 However, whether a dog is a family pet, working or a sporting animal, its welfare needs (as set out under the Animal Welfare Act 2006) must be met.
-Sadly, in 2016, the RSPCA:
+In 2017, the RSPCA:

 There are a range of dog welfare issues which concern the RSPCA and which can impact upon individual animal’s welfare needs including:

 - acquisition – the way people acquire dogs has changed and legislation needs to reflect this across breeding, dealing, and trading so that the welfare of parents and offspring is protected